-We’re thrilled to reopen, with access to all of our exhibition spaces
+We’re thrilled to offer visitors access to all of our exhibition spaces

-The Canadian War Museum is now open Wednesday through Sunday, 10 a.m. to 4 p.m., and until 7 p.m. on Thursday.
+The Canadian War Museum is open.
+Our hours are Wednesday through Sunday, 10 a.m. to 4 p.m., and until 7 p.m. on Thursday.

 Following provincial guidelines, and to ensure a safe and memorable experience for all, we are limiting the number of visitors inside the Museum through timed online ticketing.
 Other safety measures include masks inside the Museum (mandatory for visitors ages 5 and up, but highly recommended for ages 2 and up), signage for physical distancing and increased cleaning.